-- Affirmation of Compliance Codes
+- Affirmation of Compliance codes for cosmetics

-FDA defines a cosmetic as a product (excluding pure soap) intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance.
+The FDA defines a cosmetic as a product (excluding pure soap) intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance.
 Cosmetics offered for import into the United States must comply with the same FDA laws and regulations as those that are produced domestically in the United States.

 For more information visit the information for cosmetics importers page.

-FDA entry reviewers are trained to verify compliance with cosmetic requirements using the information provided to FDA in the importer’s entry transmission such as:
+FDA entry reviewers are trained to verify compliance with cosmetic requirements using the information provided to the FDA in the importer’s entry transmission such as: